 There is a coordinator at MSUM and each of the host universities that will help to plan your exchange, orientate you at the host institution, and help you upon your return to MSUM.

 Each college maintains detailed information on all of the other universities, including catalogs, etc.

 Applications for the 2014-2015 school year are currently being accepted.
 Placement decisions will be made in mid-March.
 Applicants must have a 2.5 GPA at MSUM and should have completed a minimum of 12 credits.
 An application, two letters of recommendation, and a meeting with the NSE Coordinator are all required prior to selection for the program.
 A $160 non-refundable application fee is charged.

 NSE is an academic program.
 Students participate in credit course work at a host university and transfer the credits back to their home institutions.
 MSUM students can earn full credit for a semester or one year on exchange.
 Using the process of concurrent registration, students meet with their advisor and receive approval of their course selections before leaving MSUM.
 Upon receipt of an official transcript from the host institution, the courses and grades will transfer back to MSUM and be placed on the student's record.

 Deciding on a University

 Sounds like a great program but you’re not sure where you want to go?
 Check out the NSE Homepage http://www.nse.org and get information about the member universities and colleges and find out how the program works.
-Stop by Owens 206 and check out a catalog for the college or university that you are interested in.
-A listing of institutions involved in NSE is available at: http://www.nse.org/docs/AlphabeticalMemberList.pdf
+Stop by Owens 206 for an application or additional information.
+A listing of institutions involved in NSE is available at NSE's website, www.nse.org.